syntasso/kratix-docs/docs/main/05-reference/06-workflows.md

 Kratix provides a input directory to the container at `/kratix/input`.
 This directory is populated with different files depending on the type of Workflow.

-In Promise Workflows, this directory is empty.
+In Promise Worflows, all containers will have access to an `object.yaml` file within the `/kratix/input` directory.
+The `object.yaml` contains the full Promise definition.

-In Resource Workflows, all container will have access to an `object.yaml` within the `/kratix/input` directory.
-The `object.yaml` contains the Resource definition submitted to the platform.
+In Resource Workflows, the `object.yaml` file contains the Resource definition submitted to the platform.

 ### Output